Skip to main content

 How Couples are Thinking About the COVID Delta Variant

-This week we surveyed more than 1,400 couples to understand their thinking.
-The good news is that couples are focused on moving forward with planning their weddings.
+This week, we surveyed more than 1,400 couples to understand their thinking.
+The good news is that couples are focused on moving forward with their wedding planning.
 And with the availability of the vaccine, widespread testing and couples following CDC and local guidance, the wedding industry is better equipped to face this current wave.
 The best part?
 You’re already in the know on exactly what you need to do to create a safe event for you, your team, couples and guests.

 Here’s what you need to know: